contao/docs/docs/manual/installation/system-requirements.en.md

 Therefore, a separate (sub)domain is required for each Contao installation.
 {{% /notice %}}

-({{< version-tag "4.13" >}} When your installation is still using the folder `/web` as public directory, please explicitly set it in the `composer.json` of the project, to be prepared for future version of contao:
+{{< version-tag "4.13" >}} If your installation is still using the folder `/web` as its public directory, explicitly set it in the `composer.json` of the project in order to be prepared for future versions of contao:

 ```json
 {